End To Cuba Travel Restrictions?

 Read about the first Western tourists to visit Iraq.

 It comes down to a political issue.
-Cuba-America politicans need to sit and talk it out.
-Then use that to work it out on a larger scale between the two political parties.
+Cuban-American politicans need to sit and talk it out.
+In the meantime, it has to be worked out on a larger scale by the two political parties.
+And the chief diplomat has leeway here historically.

 @Sheena